Influence, Manipulation, and Seduction 2

 Influence, Manipulation, and Seduction 2 takes place 18 & 19 November 2022.
 The conference will be conducted fully online and is jointly organized by Daria Dayter (Tampere University) and Sofia Rüdiger (University of Bayreuth).
 Please see below for the call for papers (deadline: 30 June 2022).

-Conference participation is free, but participants need to register for the conference: Conference Registration
+Conference participation is free, but participants need to register for the conference [conference registration now closed].

 Presenters - August 31